JanssenProject/jans/docs/cedarling/quick-start/cedarling-quick-start.md

     "openid_configuration_endpoint": "https://your-idp.example.com/.well-known/openid-configuration"
     ```

 - Package the policy store as a `.cjar` archive (a ZIP file of the directory contents) and host it somewhere accessible via URL.
-The `CEDARLING_POLICY_STORE_URI` property requires a `.cjar` URL — it does not support raw directory URLs.
+The `CEDARLING_POLICY_STORE_URI` property requires an endpoint that returns a valid `.cjar`/ZIP archive — raw directory URLs are unsupported.

     To create a `.cjar` archive from the `tarpDemo` directory: